In this article, you will learn:

 To set-up forwarding email accounts, follow the steps mentioned below

-- Navigate to settings in the Pipeline Manager module, and go to the Setup Your Service Board segment.
+- Navigate to settings in the Pipelines module, and go to the Setup Your Service Board segment.

 - Enter the name for creating a forwarding email address and select the Pipeline name, and stage for generating Pipeline cards based on the support tickets.